What are Raccoons?

 The key signs of an infestation are both visual and audible.
 Damage to a home’s insulation, wood, shingles, electrical wiring, walls or other parts of the structure is a telltale sign that one has taken up residence inside.
 Another indication of a raccoon infestation is the presence of droppings, urine stains, or built-up materials from creating a nest.

 Additionally, they will often raid and can make a mess of, contents in garbage cans while they are in search of food.
 If a homeowner notices trash dispersed on the property, raccoons could be to blame.
-Raccoon paw prints may also be visible in the yard.
+Paw prints may also be visible in the yard.

-Raccoons sometimes kill poultry, destroy bird nests, and damage gardens or crops, so any signs of these types of activities can also mean there is a raccoon infestation.
+Raccoons sometimes kill poultry, destroy bird nests, and damage gardens or crops, so any signs of these types of activities can also mean there is an infestation.
 Hearing loud thuds and noises from movement can also signify a homeowner has raccoons in the home.

 How to Get Rid of Raccoons

 There are various precautions that homeowners can take to try to avoid an infestation from taking root.
 First, raccoons can find access into homes through broken vents, holes, uncapped chimneys and other openings along the roof, which is why homeowners should regularly inspect, repair and seal any of these or other potential points of entry.
 Loose siding and shingles should also be repaired, and it’s also helpful to install a mesh cover or cap over chimneys and other exposed openings to prevent entry.